Anaminus/rbxmk/rbxmk/doc/USAGE.md

 ```

 ### Loading

-The `rbxmk.load` function allows you to run other scripts from within a script.
+The [`rbxmk.load`](#user-content-load-function) function allows other scripts to
+be run from within a script.
 The first argument is the path to the script file.
-Remaining arguments are
-passed to the script, which can be received with the `...` operator.
-Any values
+Remaining arguments are passed to the script, which can be received with the
-returned by the script are returned by `load`.
+`...` operator.
+Any values returned by the script are returned by `load`.

 ```lua
 -- template.lua: Make a template.